Mathematical Representation of Clausius' and Kelvin's Statements of the Second Law and Irreversibility: The Lifted Markov Chain and Its Infinite State Space

 To ensure the existence of global potential, we can consider the universal covering graph of $M$.
 Cover guarantees local isomorphism, and universality implies there is no cycle, which means the existence of a global potential.
 However, the global potential on the universal cover might not be proper.
 A natural idea is to glue together states with the same potential.

 Consider a Markov chain with a single state and $n$ cycles.
 Its universal cover is the Cayley graph of free group $F_n$.
 In this universal cover, states have the same potential if and only if the abelianization of their corresponding words are the same.
 If states with the same potential are glued together, then we have the Cayley graph of $\mathbb{Z}^n$, which is the abelianization of $F_n$.
 For a general Markov chain, the covering graph with global potential should be in $\mathbb{R}^n$, as the repetition of a unit on $\mathbb{Z}^n$ lattice.
 Since $\mathbb{R}^n/\mathbb{Z}^n=\mathbb{T}^n$, the $n$-torus, we expect that the unit should be in $\mathbb{T}^n$.
 This is the intuition of the following theorems: why the Markov chain is embedded into $\mathbb{T}^n$, and why the cover with proper global potential is in $\mathbb{Z}^n$ lattice.
+Readers can refer to a standard algebraic topology textbook \cite{munkres1974topology} for notions used in this paragraph.

 \begin{theorem}[torus version] A finite Markov chain $M$ with first Betti number $n$ can be embedded into $n$-torus $\mathbb{T}^n$, such that any closed trajectory has zero potential gain if and only if it is homotopy trivial.
 Here homotopy trivial means that the trajectory could continuously transform into a single point, as a closed curve in $\mathbb{T}^n$.
 (For $n=1$, only the cycle can be embedded.) \end{theorem}